snipsco/snips-nlu/docs/source/tutorial.rst

 format.

 You have three options to create your dataset.
-You can build it manually by respecting the format used in the sample, you can also use the dataset creation CLI included in the lib, or alternatively you can use `chatito`_ a DSL tool for dataset generation.
+You can build it manually by respecting the format used in the sample, you can also use the :ref:`dataset creation CLI <dataset_cli>` included in the lib, or alternatively you can use `chatito`_ a DSL tool for dataset generation.

 We will go for the second option here and start by creating three files corresponding to our three intents and one entity file corresponding to the